RU09342/lab-2-blinking-leds-nickgorab/Button Blink/ALL_BOARDS/Button Speed Control/README.md

 # Button Speed Control
 This code will change the rate of blinking of an LED after a button press.

-## Dependancies
-The simpleblink.c code depends on two separate files.
-The first file is the generic MSP430  header, and a config file which assigns the correct pins for each board.
-For more information about these files, visit their respective README files.

 ## Code Architecture
-This proram is simple, so the code is very straight forward.
-To begin, the dependencies are included in the file, using
+### Dependencies
+The `buttonToggle.c` code depends on two separate files.
+The first file is the generic MSP430  header (`msp430.h`), and a config file (`config.h`) which assigns the correct pins for each board.
+For more information about these, visit their respective `README.h` files.

 ```c
 #include <msp430.h>
 #include <config.h>
 ```
+This is the section of the code which is used to include the header files.
 ### Functions

 #### Button Initialization